Two baboons grooming each other

 Baboons are also targeted by trophy hunters.
 Like all primates, baboons are protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Nevertheless, in the decade to 2021, some 8,500 baboon trophies were declared to have been exported internationally, including 145 to the UK.
 Baboons are often included in hunting ‘packages’, to be used as ‘target practice’ by hunters who ultimately target other species they consider more valuable.
 In some cases, trophy hunters have posted images of themselves posing with family groups of baboons they have killed for fun.

 In the past, baboons were collected in vast numbers for research.
 Baboons were exported from their wild homes for use in laboratories and medical research facilities.
+As with all wild animals, baboons in captivity cannot lead natural, healthy lives, and should never be exploited for medical or cosmetic testing.

 What is Born Free doing to help baboons?